Joel Matip: Liverpool defender injured against West Brom adding to Jurgen Klopp's selection woes

-Joel Matip was forced off with an injury during the second half of Liverpool's 1-1 draw against West Brom, with selection problems mounting for manager Jurgen Klopp.
+Joel Matip was forced off with an injury during the second half of Liverpool's 1-1 draw against West Brom, with selection problems in defence mounting for manager Jurgen Klopp.

 The centre-back, who started alongside Fabinho against the Baggies, went down clutching his groin in the 58th minute at Anfield on Sunday and was replaced by Rhys Williams.